tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 for DNS for all hosts in the manifest.

-The **kvm-mgr** script should *always* be run from the admin host that is running DnsMasq, which is used to statically assign IP's to the VMs.
+The **kvm-mgr** script should *always* be run from the admin host that is running *DnsMasq*, which is used to statically assign IP's to the VMs.
 `kvm-mgr.sh` will update dnsmasq accordingly with the lease info needed for statically assigning IP's to the new VMs as well as /etc/hosts.

 ## Starting VMs - Setting Hostnames